isbeorn/nina.docs/docs/tabs/framing.md

 ### Image Source selection menu
 * Allows you to specify the source of an image to utilize in the Framing Assistant.
 Possible options are:
     * **Digital Sky Survey**: Fetch an image of the object from a sky survey server.
 This requires an internet connection
-    * **Sky Atlas**: N.I.N.A.'s own database of objects.
+    * **Offline Sky Map**: N.I.N.A.'s own database of objects.
 Circles representing approximate target sizes will be displayed
+        * If you have images in your Sky Survey Cache, they will be shown in the offline sky map
+        * A prerendered cache of cache images spanning the whole sky can be downloaded on the homepage.
+This cache can be used to have a fast and complete offline framing tool.
     * **From File**: Load an existing JPEG, GIF, PNG or TIFF image of an object.
 When an image is provided through **From File**, the configured [Solver](../advanced/platesolving.md) is used to determine the coordinates and orientation of the image.
 Alternatively, for FITS and XSIF files the WCS header coordinates are used if present.
-    * **Cache**: Utilize images from a local cache of images there have already been downloaded from one of the Digital Sky Survey servers (useful to browse Survey images when offline)
+    * **Cache**: Load images directly from a local cache of images that have already been downloaded from one of the Digital Sky Survey servers or loaded in from files
-* Successfully-solved or downloaded local and sky survey images are cached
+* Successfully-solved or downloaded local and sky survey images are cached automatically

 ### Planetarium Sync
 * Pressing the Planetarium Sync button fetches the coordinates of a selected object from the configured external planetarium program.
 If no objects are selected in the planetarium the center of frame coordinates are selected as a fallback.